-^{}Previous, although different, versions of this paper circulated under the titles "On Time and Risk: the Case of Time Lotteries" and "Risk Attitude towards Time Lotteries."
-We thank Miguel Ballester, Alessandra Casella, Mark Dean, Stefano DellaVigna, Larry Epstein, Yoram Halevy, Efe Ok, Leonardo Pejsachowicz, Wolfgang Pesendorfer, Tomasz Strzalecki, Rakesh Vohra, Mike Woodford, Leeat Yariv, and the participants to many seminars and conferences for their useful comments and suggestions.
+^{}Previous, although different, versions of this paper were circulated under the titles "Time Lotteries," "On Time and Risk: the Case of Time Lotteries" and "Risk Attitude towards Time Lotteries."
+We thank Miguel Ballester, Alessandra Casella, Mark Dean, Stefano DellaVigna, Federico Echenique, Larry Epstein, Yoram Halevy, Efe Ok, Leonardo Pejsachowicz, Wolfgang Pesendorfer, Tomasz Strzalecki, Rakesh Vohra, Mike Woodford, Leeat Yariv, and participants at many seminars and conferences for useful comments and suggestions.
 Ortoleva gratefully acknowledges the financial support of NSF Grant SES-1559462.
+Part of this work was done while Dillenberger was visiting the Economics department at Princeton University and Gottlieb was visiting the Economics department at Harvard University.
+They are most grateful to these institutions for their hospitality.

-[†]National Taiwan University. pdejar@ntu.edu.tw
+[†]National Taiwan University. pdejar@ntu.edu.tw .

-[‡]Department of Economics, University of Pennsylvania. ddill@sas.upenn.edu
+[‡]Department of Economics, University of Pennsylvania. ddill@sas.upenn.edu .

-[§]Washington University in St. Louis. dgottlieb@wustl.edu
+Washington University in St. Louis. dgottlieb@wustl.edu.